dxpr/dxpr_theme/README.md

 ## [WARNING] Don't push the built artifact files

-Artifact (min.js etc.) files are built and published automatically by CI/CD (Github Actions), so don't push these changes to the repo manually, they will be re-written anyway.
+Artifact (.ccs, min.js etc.) files are built and published automatically by CI/CD (Github Actions), so don't push these changes to the repo manually, they will be re-written anyway.

 # Continuous Integration / Automation